Vasiliki Millousi: 2016 Summer Olympics

 She competed on the balance beam at the 2016 Summer Olympics where she wisely decided to change her double pike dismount to a gainer layout dismount.
 She finished in 57th place in qualifying after falling on her aerial cartwheel and did not advance to the finals.

 2017

 Millousi competed at the Greek Championships in March where she placed third on uneven bars and second on balance beam.
 She later competed at the Baku World Cup where she won the silver medal on balance beam behind 2004 Olympic Champion Cătălina Ponor.
 In April she competed at the European Championships but failed to qualify to any event finals.

 2018

 In June Millousi competed at the 2018 Mediterranean Games where she helped the Greek team place seventh and individually she placed fifth in the balance beam final.
 In August she competed at the European Championships.
-She qualified to the balance beam final and finished in eighth place.
+She qualified for the balance beam final and finished in eighth place.
 In October Millousi competed at the World Championships.
 During qualifications she placed 32nd on balance beam and did not qualify to the event finals.
 She announced her retirement shortly after, officially retiring on October 30, 2018.

+2023

+Millousi competed on balance beam and uneven bars at the 2023 European Artistic Gymnastics Championships in Antalya, Turkey.